brockar1999/Outbreak-Squad/README.md

 This game was developed as a final project for C220 as part of a 48-hour game jam.

-When we considered the theme of ____, we thought about it this way:
+When we considered the theme of **Corona**, we decided upon an Osmosis-Jones-esque game in which the player is a white blood cell that explores the body and defeats malevolent bodies planning to make the body sick.
+We refrained from any actual reference to the COVID-19 event out of respect to those affected.

 These are the struggles and surprises we encountered as we developed it: